lfelipemarin/lectio-lam/client/README.md

 ### Compiles and hot-reloads for development
 ```
 npm run serve (for client)
-cd functions and npm run start-dev for back-end
+cd functions and firebase emulators:start --only functions

 ```